Bachelor of Engineering — Civil Engineering

 Graduates of the Stevens program meet the demands for responsible positions in various sub-disciplines of civil engineering and contribute to the advancement of the civil engineering practice.
 Prospective employers include industrial firms, consulting engineering firms and construction contractors, as well as various government agencies.

-Our undergraduate offerings include subjects basic to all civil engineering, and the program is accredited by the Engineering Accreditation Commission (EAC) of ABET.
+Our undergraduate offerings include subjects basic to all civil engineering.
+Our undergraduate programs are accredited by the Engineering Accreditation Commission (EAC) of ABET.
+Read the program missions, objectives, and outcomes for more information.
+For enrollment and graduation data, click here.

 View the Civil Engineering Curriculum